OSGeo/gdal/doc/source/programs/gdal_grid.rst

 - ``radius2``: The second radius (Y axis if rotation angle is 0) of search ellipse.
 Set this parameter to zero to use whole point array.
   Default is 0.0.
+- ``radius``: Set first and second radius (mutually exclusive with radius1 and radius2).
+  Default is 0.0.
+Added in GDAL 3.6
 - ``angle``: Angle of search ellipse rotation in degrees (counter clockwise, default 0.0).
 - ``max_points``: Maximum number of data points to use.
 Do not